Clashes erupt after Iraqi Shiite cleric resigns, 5 dead

 “The security forces affirm their responsibility to protect government institutions, international missions, public and private properties,” the statement said.

-Iraq's caretaker Prime Minister Mustafa al-Kadhimi demanded that al-Sadr call on his followers to withdraw from government institutions.
-He also announced Cabinet meetings would be suspended.
+Iraq's caretaker Prime Minister Mustafa al-Kadhimi also demanded that al-Sadr call on his followers to withdraw from government institutions.

-The cleric announced his withdrawal from politics in a tweet, and ordered the closure of his party offices.
-Religious and cultural institutions will remain open.

 The U.N. mission in Iraq said Monday’s protests were an “extremely dangerous escalation,” and called on demonstrators to vacate all government buildings to allow the caretaker government to continue running the state.